 a) A permanent off-premises sign may be erected and maintained if authorized by Special Permit from the Zoning Board of Appeals upon the determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood.
-At locations where directions to more than one
+At locations where directions to more than one (1) establishment are to be provided, all such directional information shall be incorporated into a single sign.
+Any sign whose location is authorized by Special Permit from the Board of Appeals shall not exceed the sign standards for the zoning district in which the sign is to be located, as specified in the tables in paragraph 8 herein.
+(Revised June 2, 2008)

-- (1) establishment are to be provided, all such directional information shall be incorporated into a single sign.
-Such signs shall not exceed the standards specified in Table 4. - b) In the Industrial III zoning district, wall signs that are designed to be viewed primarily from Interstate 495 and exceed the maximum sign surface area and dimensional standards of this Bylaw may be erected and maintained if authorized by a Special Permit from the Zoning Board of Appeals upon determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood. - c) The Design Review Committee shall review all special permit applications for signs in accordance with the Planning Board's Design Guidelines and shall provide a written recommendation to the Zoning Board of Appeals for its consideration.
+- b) In the Industrial III zoning district, wall signs that are designed to be viewed primarily from Interstate 495 and exceed the maximum sign surface area and dimensional standards of this Bylaw may be erected and maintained if authorized by a Special Permit from the Zoning Board of Appeals upon determination that such sign will promote the public interest, will not endanger the public safety, and will be of such size, location and design as will not be detrimental to the adjacent neighborhood. - c) The Board of Appeals shall refer any special permit petition to the Design Review Committee for review and comment.
+The Board of Appeals shall not act on a special permit petition until it has received a recommendation from the Design Review Committee or 45 days have elapsed after such referral is made and no report has been provided.
+The Design Review Committee shall review all special permit applications for signs in accordance with the Planning Board's Design Guidelines and shall provide a written recommendation to the Zoning Board of Appeals for its consideration.